Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_api_java.md

 ### Localized solution using Maven Archetypes

-If you wish to customise the module and use your organisation's namespaces instead of Amido's.
+If you wish to customise the module and use your organisation's namespaces instead of Ensono's.
 You can create a [Maven archetype](https://maven.apache.org/archetype/index.html).
 Archetype is Maven's tool for scaffolding and offers lots of extra functionality.
 We suggest spending some time looking into them.
 We use Archetype to create a template and enable you to adopt this module under your organisation's namespace.
 To use the deployed archetypes: